enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/webdev/css-flex.md

 - 2. `flex-shrink`: when flex item is too big, how much should it shrink
   - default: 1
 - 3. `flex-basis`: initial main size of a flex item
-  - basis value(基准值) grow or shrink
+  - basis value grow or shrink
   - default: auto
-  - flex: 0 0 300px 相当于创建了一个inflixible item
+  - `flex: 0 0 300px` equilavent to create an inflixible item

 may be specified using 1, 2, 3 values